- Empirical Asset Pricing

-Saurin joined the Ivey Business School as an Assistant Professor of Finance in July 2013.
+Saurin joined the Finance group at the Ivey Business School in July 2013.
 He received his PhD in Finance from the Desautels Faculty of Management, McGill University.

 Saurin's research interests broadly lie in the general areas of empirical asset pricing, investments, behavioural and forensic finance.
 His recent work focuses on the impact of managerial structure on performance and likelihood of deceptive behaviour in the mutual fund industry setting.
 Saurin has taught Investments and Portfolio Management at McGill, for which he received an Excellence in Teaching Award in 2010.

 - Core Finance-HBA1, Portfolio and Investment Management, Risk Management

 Work in Progress

 - To Group or Not to Group?
 Evidence from Mutual Funds (with Sergei Sarkissian)

 - Deception and Managerial Structure: A Joint Study of Portfolio Pumping and Window Dressing Practices (with Sergei Sarkissian)